hakimel/reveal.js/README.md

 ### Fullscreen mode
 Just press »F« on your keyboard to show your presentation in fullscreen mode.
 Press the »ESC« key to exit fullscreen mode.

-## Multiplexing

-The multiplex plugin allows your audience to view the slides on their own phone, tablet or laptop.
-As the master navigates the slides, all clients will update in real time.
-See a demo at [http://revealjs.jit.su/](http://revealjs.jit.su)

-Configuration is via the multiplex object in index.html.
-To generate unique secret and token values, visit [revealjs.jit.su/token](revealjs.jit.su/token)

-multiplex.secret should only be configured on those pages you wish to be able to control slide navigatoin for all clients.
-Multi-master configurations work, but if you don't wish your audience to be able to control your slides, set the secret to null.
-In this master/slave setup, you should create a publicly accessible page with secret set to null, and a protected page containing your secret.

-You are very welcome to use the server running at reveal.jit.su, however availability and stability are not guaranteed.
-For anything mission critical I recommend you run your own server.
-It is simple to deploy to nodejitsu or run on your own environment.

-### Known Issues

 ## PDF Export